Leaders For A Lifetime

-Friends of Scouting, or FOS, is an annual fundraising campaign of the Chester County Council that provides Scout families, individuals, community organizations and local businesses the opportunity to support local Scouting in the Chester County Council.
-This giving campaign accounts for 17% of the council’s annual budget.
+Leaders for a lifetime, is an annual fundraising campaign of the Chester County Council that provides Scout families, individuals, community organizations and local businesses the opportunity to support local Scouting in the Chester County Council.
+This giving campaign accounts for 20% of the council’s annual budget.

 Your contribution will make a positive difference by helping the Chester County Council to provide the service and support needed to assure the youth served receive quality Scouting programs.
 All gifts of support are greatly appreciated and are 100% tax deductible.

 What is a matching gift?

 A matching gift is when a company, organization, or group you work for or belong to matches a percentage of your direct contribution to a non-profit organization, such as Chester County Council, Boy Scouts of America.
 Some match 1:1 others 2:1.

 Click here to search for your company’s matching gift program.
 This link will take you to the portal of participating companies where you can sign up to double your donation.